BetterWayElectronics/secure-wireguard-implementation/README.md

 Still not working?
 If it says `can't bind socket` or `could not open ports` try running `netstat -patuln | grep 53`.
-If you see `1/init` using port 53 then you need to run `systemctl stop dnscrypt-proxy.socket` and then restart unbound and then dnscrypt again.
+If you see `1/init` using port 53 then you need to run `systemctl stop dnscrypt-proxy.socket` and then restart dnscrypt again.
 This should fix it.

 Still not working?
 Well I guess systemd is using port 53.
 You can disable it by running `systemctl stop systemd-resolved` and `systemctl disable systemd-resolved`.
-You don't really need it given you're using unbound.
+You don't really need it given you're using DNSCrypt.

 ### Some Websites Timeout/Cannot Resolve After Reboot ###
 If you have changed the MTU it likely went back to the default and thus your client side